Karyum/crossword-builder/README.md

 ## Todo:

-- [ ] Compress or encrypt exported board
-- [ ] Save imported board to localstorage so players don't lose progress
+- [x] Save imported board to localstorage so players don't lose progress
 - [ ] Check if the board is solved
 - [ ] Support smaller screens
+- [ ] Compress or encrypt exported board